Authentication

 - Basic Auth and Route Auth are mutually exclusive.
 A route can only use one of the two methods.

 - Basic Auth without HTTPS is insecure.
-The password is sent Base64-encoded (not encrypted) in the
+The password is base64-encoded (not encrypted) in the

 Authorizationheader.
 Force HTTPS must be active. - Route Auth is not API-compatible.
-It's based on session cookies and a login page.
+It is based on session cookies and a login page.
+For API access use Basic Auth.

-- Authentication is only available for HTTP routes, not L4 (TCP/UDP).
+- Authentication is only available for HTTP routes, not for L4 (TCP/UDP).

-- With Route Auth: the forward-auth subrequest runs with every request (session cookie check).
+- With Route Auth: the forward-auth subrequest runs on every request (session cookie check).
 This adds minimal latency (~1-5ms).

 - Basic Auth has no built-in brute-force protection.
-Combine it with Rate Limiting.
+Combine it with Rate Limiting for additional security.

 - TOTP secrets are stored in the database.
-A database backup also saves the TOTP configuration.
+A database backup also secures the TOTP configuration.